Uzbekistan, Unique

 A lot of flights to Tashkent – the capital – depart from Istanbul, probably because Uzbekistan is part of the Turkic languages world.
 We spend a few hours at Istanbul airport before we board our

 plane to Tashkent.
 We arrive in the middle of the night.
-The visa office is closed when we arrive, but in half an hour an official arrives.
+After arrival the visa office is still closed.
+However in half an hour an official shows up.
 The procedure is carried out strictly.
 First free visa, then Euro paid visa and finally Dollar paid visa.
 The luggage is thoroughly checked.
 For each piece of luggage we need to fill out two documents.
 Finally guide Vragie takes us to hotel Wyndham.

 Exploring Tashkent